icodeforlove/node-promise-object/Readme.md

 ## promise-object
 provides a base object that gives you the ability to create promise methods just by setting the first parameter to $deferred and also binds those methods to the instance.
-It also allows you to extend any method.
+It also allows you to extend any method and use mixins.

 ## installation
 	npm install promise-object